Nianlu/Notes/README.md

 # Notes

-I am saving the notes here while I am reading books or learning stuff.
+The notes here are took while I am reading books or learning stuff.